chuckie82/simS2E/docs/getting_started.rst

   make html

-If you now point your browser to :file:`_build/html/index.html`, you should see the site.
+If you now open your favorite internet browser and type :file:`_build/html/index.html`, you should see the documentation website.

 To update the document on the web, just push your changes::